markjfisher/kOS-Astrogator/GameData/kOS-Astrogator/README.md

 which will then only create the primary burn node.

-### Calculating burn data (no nodes)
+### `calculateBurns(body)` - Calculating burn data (no nodes)

-It is possible to get the burn data for a transfer without creating the nodes with:
+This will calculate the burn data for a transfer without creating the , and return a list of BurnModel structures (up to 2)

 ```
-set nodeList to addons:astrogator:calculateBurns(Mun).
+set bms to addons:astrogator:calculateBurns(Mun).
+print bms.
-print nodeList.
+print bms[0]:prograde.
 ```

 This will produce a list of `BurnModel` objects (up to 2).
-The first is the starting burn, the second (if present) is the plane change burn.
+The first (if present) is the starting burn, the second (if present) is the plane change burn.
+See below for more information about BurnModel.

+## Physics

+The following functions are exposed from Astrogator's PhysicsTools

+- `deltaVToOrbit(body)` Calculate deltav to get a sensible orbit around body.
+- `speedAtPeriapsis(body, apo, peri)` Generically calculate the speed at periapsis around given body with this apo/peri values in its orbit.
+- `speedAtApoapsis(body, apo, peri)` Generically calculate the speed at apoapsis around given body with this apo/peri values in its orbit.
+- `shipSpeedAtPeriapsis()` Ship speed at periapsis around current body.
+- `shipSpeedAtApoapsis()` Ship speed at apoapsis around current body.

 ## Structures